TokyoTF/horny-downloader/README.md

 ### 🔧 Adding New Extensions from GitHub

 You can easily add new extensions by downloading them from GitHub and placing them in the extensions folder.

-#### 📄 List of extensions

-A comprehensive list of available extensions can be found on the repository: [Horny Downloader Extensions](https://github.com/TokyoTF/horny-downloader/tree/main/extensions)

 #### 📦 Method 1: Download Individual Extension Files